kasiabernad/mac-dev-playbook/README.md

 For installation:

 - Install X-code via Mac App Store
-- Download a ZIP from https://github.com/kasiakasprzak/mac-dev-playbook
+- Download a ZIP from this repository
 - go to this folder and run ```sh run.sh ```